micahyoung/docker-mtls-socket-proxy/README.md

     * ~/.docker/[hostname]/ca.pem

 ## Avoid your tlsproxy container
-If you stop the `tlsproxy` container, you'll lose connectivity to your daemon and have to connect over SSH to restart it.
+If you stop the `tlsproxy` container, you'll lose connectivity to your daemon and have to connect over SSH to restart it (`docker start tlsproxy`).

-To avoid `docker` CLI operations on your `tlsproxy` container, use filters like:
+To avoid `docker` CLI operations effecting your `tlsproxy` container, use filters like:

 * List all containers besides `tlsproxy`
 ```